How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 Licenses and Qualifications (Certifications)

 The third section of Riirekisho is for writing about licenses and certifications you might have.
-Please note that these certifications are not about your main educational degrees.
+Please note that these certifications are not related to your main educational degrees.

 Like the previous section, start with the month and year of the qualifications you earned.